Bree Van de Kamp: Season 6

 Initially, Bree is unwilling to sleep with Karl, despite her marriage being strained.
-Orson, however, is determined to salvage their relationship, commenting that guilt is sometimes necessary for happiness, and defending his use of blackmail so that she'll stay with him.
+Orson, however, is determined to salvage their marriage, commenting that guilt is sometimes necessary for happiness, and defending his use of blackmail so that she'll stay with him.
 Bree takes this motto as her own and consummates her affair with Karl.

 When Julie is hospitalized after being attacked, Bree worries that she will lose Susan's friendship upon hearing that Susan would hypothetically no longer talk to a friend who dated Karl.
 However, Karl's fragility convinces Bree he needs her and she begins falling for him, acknowledging her feelings when they attend the same event and Karl brings another woman.
 This distracts her from her business, causing her to only realize the extent of Katherine's instability when an event is ruined.
 Bree dismisses her and, after getting to know new neighbor Angie Bolen (Drea de Matteo), hires her instead.
 Meanwhile, Karl's romantic gestures make their affair harder to hide.
 Suspicious, Orson gets Angie to spy on Bree.
-She discovers the affair, and helps Bree hide Karl when Orson comes home early and attempts to catch them in the act, but afterwards challenges Bree about her feelings for these two men.
+Angie discovers the affair, and helps Bree hide Karl when Orson comes home early and attempts to catch them in the act, but afterwards challenges Bree about her feelings for these two men.
 As Bree sees it, she connects intellectually with Orson but sexually with Karl, and is worried that their relationship will only ever be physical, despite his promises to change.

 Bree's fears are realized when Susan catches her and Karl together at a motel.
 They fight, but despite her initial unhappiness, Susan eventually gives them her blessing.
 In order to get away from Orson, Karl suggests Bree threaten him, which she does by hiring an ex-con Orson met in prison to meet with him, and capturing the meeting on a hidden camera.
 She takes the pictures to Orson, which serve as proof of him breaking his parole, and demands a divorce.
-Stunned, Orson tells Bree that he wouldn't send her to prison for fraud and goes to pack, but discovers her affair with Karl when Karl confesses to him at the annual Wisteria Lane Christmas block party, in part due to the fact that he'd hired a plane to fly a banner over the party with a message asking Bree to marry him.
+Stunned, Orson reveals that he had been bluffing when he threatened to turn her in for the insurance fraud, and goes to pack, but discovers her affair with Karl when Karl confesses to him at the annual Wisteria Lane Christmas block party, in part due to the fact that he'd hired a plane to fly a banner over the party with a message asking Bree to marry him.
 A fight breaks out between the two men, and Bree tries intervening, to no success.
 The fight is ended when the pilot of the banner plane suffers a fatal heart attack at the controls and the plane subsequently crashes into the party, killing Karl and leaving Orson paralyzed.